masoodfaisal/ml-workshop/docs/README.md

 - [OpenShift's ML/OPs deploys the model to production](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/workshop-5-deployment.md)

+## Setup
+You or your workshop facilitator should have completed the setup as described in the [Setup Instructions](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/setup.md)

 ## Instructions
 Your facilitator will have assigned you a username that you can use throughout today's workshop.
 In today's instructions
 - substitute your assigned username where you see **USERNAME**